grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/parallelism/parallelismJavaFutures.md

 ## Classes/Traits of fpinscala.parallelism.javaFutures:

-The fpinscala.parallelism.javaFutures package internally uses, as well as<br>
-returns, futures which adhere to the Java Futures API.
-The futures produced<br>
-are designed to be interoperative with java source code.
-This implementation<br>
-has deadlocking problems with fixed size threadpools and is a thread hog.
+The fpinscala.parallelism.javaFutures package internally uses, as well as returns, futures which adhere to the Java Futures API.
+The futures produced are designed to be interoperative with java source code.
+This implementation has deadlocking problems with fixed size threadpools and is a thread hog.

 ### Trait [`parallelism.javaFutures.Par[A]`](https://github.com/grscheller/scheller-linux-archive/blob/master/fpinscala/src/main/scala/fpinscala/parallelism/ParallelismJavaFutures.scala#L30-L115)